importance-of-english-pronunciation

 Now, practice saying it while imagining that you’re angry, believing that your spouse has been out doing something you aren’t happy about.
 When using an accusatory tone, your pitch might rapidly rise and fall.

-Heteronyms are words that are spelled exactly the same but mean different things.
+Heteronyms are words that are spelled exactly the same way but mean different things.

-However, the pronunciation is quite different, with the present tense using a long “e” sound, like “reed,” and the past tense using the short “e” sound, like”red.”
-Forvo has some great audio files of the present and past tense of “read” compared side-by-side.
+However, the pronunciation is quite different, with the present tense using a long “e” sound, like “reed,” and the past tense using the short “e” sound, like “red.”

 To avoid this mistake, learners should take the time to familiarize themselves with some of the most frequently used heteronyms.
-The University of Michigan has a helpful list of common heteronyms and how to pronounce them.
+Here’s a helpful list of common heteronyms and how to pronounce them.

-English vowels can be complicated, with just one letter having many different sounds.
+English vowels can be complicated and one letter can have many different sounds.

 lose